-This Church of St Mary in Bir Miftuħ was built in around 1430 and is one of the parish churches mentioned by Bishop Senatore de Mello in his report of 1436.
-It served as a parish until 1676 when then new Gudja Church became the parish church mainly because the new church was in the middle of the village whereas Bir Miftuħ was on its outskirts of present-day Gudja.
+This Church of St Mary in Bir Miftuħ was built around 1430 and is one of the parish churches mentioned by Bishop Senatore de Mello in his report of 1436.
+It served as a parish until 1676 when the then new Gudja Church became the parish church mainly because the new church was in the middle of the village whereas Bir Miftuħ was on the outskirts of present-day Gudja.
 The area around Bir Miftuħ is full of mostly sub-terranean archeological remains including the Paleo-Christian Ħal Resqun Catacombs.

-Bir Miftuħ then comprised of what today is Gudja, Luqa, Ħal Farruġ, Tarxien, Ħal Kirkop, Ħal Safi and Birżebbuġa (up to Bengħajsa since this area delineated the confines with the Żurrieq Parish.
+Bir Miftuħ then comprised of what today is Gudja, Luqa, Ħal Farruġ, Tarxien, Ħal Kirkop, Ħal Safi and Birżebbuġa (up to Bengħajsa since this area delineated the confines with the Żurrieq Parish).
 All of these are today individual towns or villages with their own parishes.

 The church is freestanding with a rectangular shape and was internally adorned with frescos.
 Some of these survived and are visible today.